ronny/canonicalifier/README.md

 ## License

-Parts of this gem that was taken from [canonical-url][2] are copyright © 2009 [Michael Bleigh](http://www.mbleigh.com/) and [Intridea, Inc.](http://www.intridea.com/).
+Parts of this gem that were taken from [canonical-url][2] are copyright © 2009 [Michael Bleigh](http://www.mbleigh.com/) and [Intridea, Inc.](http://www.intridea.com/).